imsxndro/iTrailer/README.md

 iTrailer - Download trailers from any iTunes movies

 A Node.js web application that allows you to extract and download movie trailers from Apple TV URLs through a web interface.
 The application uses Puppeteer to scrape the trailer URL and `yt-dlp` to download the trailer.
+FULLY MADE WITH ChatGPT (even the README.md, lol)

 ## Features